What makes your heart do a happy dance? Overcome to become. - La Bong

 From the very beginning, Oreo has encouraged play.
 After people were globally playing with Oreo in a huge variety of ways, Oreo decided to elevate their message.
 Besides creativity in food, they wanted to encourage creativity in life by including designers worldwide to design posters, the 'PLAY WITH OREO' challenge.

 I was selected as one of five Dutch designers to take part in the 'play with Oreo' challenge and design two posters.
 Aaaaah...such an honor..!!
-I was excited, because I love Oreo cookies ^__^ and I feel like the brandvalues of Oreo are similair to those of La Bong.
+I was excited because I love Oreo cookies ^__^ and I feel like the brand values of Oreo are similar to those of La Bong.

 First I researched Oreo and took in the assignment.
 After a brainstorm I started sketching on paper and worked out several concepts to work with.
 I made a selection and digitally working out the ideas.
 I wanted the Oreo-man to be full of loving life and happy.

-I worked on two designsketches with paper.
-I always make my work by hand, I get a better idea of the design when I see it getting shape in front of me and a it's bigger than what I see on the computerscreen and sketchbook.
-This was important because the final designs had to be A0 sized posters.
+I worked on two design sketches with paper.
+I make my work by hand, that way I get a better idea of the design, seeing it getting shape in front of me.

 I was happy with both posters.
 Though I thought it would be nice to have a collective theme for the posters, therefore I chose two dynamic dancing posters in the end.
 Now it was time to create the final pieces (size 92 x 130 cm).

-I created stenicils and spraypaint, especially the Oreo logo was difficult to make, I really wanted the cookie come out as realistic as possible.
+I created stencils and spraypaint, especially the Oreo logo was difficult to make, I really wanted the cookie to come out as realistic as possible.